 At Sammis Law Firm, our attorneys understand the importance of hiring the most qualified expert witnesses, including an accident reconstruction expert or toxicologist in Florida, who will play a critical role in defending accusations of DUI manslaughter or vehicular homicide.

 Florida law enforcement officers will conduct their own investigation to support the DUI manslaughter charges.
-But it is also important for the defense to quickly retain an expert to conduct an independent accident investigation and reconstruction to show defenses that exist in the case.
+But it is also important for the defense to quickly retain an expert to conduct an independent accident investigation and reconstruction to show defenses in the case.

 Furthermore, steps must be immediately taken to preserve all of the evidence.
 Your attorney must fight to protect your rights during the investigation.
 A good defense often requires:

 - Fighting any effort by the state to obtain the results of any blood drawn for medical purposes in the ambulance or at the hospital;

 - Having an expert examine and document the damage sustained by the vehicles involved in the accident;

 - Taking pictures and gathering evidence from the location where the accident occurred, including any marks left on the roadway;

 - Obtaining witness statements of anyone who witnessed the accident; and